severian5it/BoardgameNerd/README.md

 ## Content

+Inspiration for this site has been [BoardGameGeek](https://www.boardgamegeek.com/), incredible resource for Boardgame lovers, and in particular I followed this [post](https://boardgamegeek.com/wiki/page/BGG_XML_API2) to know everything about the *XML API*.

 ## Code

+I took inspiration from many resources on the web for my site, but in a most significant way:

+- Structure of the page and graphic is inspired by this **startbootstrap** [template](https://startbootstrap.com/themes/landing-page/)
+- The Responsive multi-item carousel on landing page has been develoed from this [code snippet](https://azmind.com/bootstrap-carousel-multiple-items) and credit goes to Iatek LLC 2018.
+- Cards hovering effect have been adapted by this [code snippet](https://codepen.io/andrewsims/pen/mQoYwz*/).
+- Star Rating Radio Button has been adapted by this [code snippet](https://codepen.io/yaworek/pen/JJpEaZ*/).
+- Project scaffolding has been developed following this [post](https://code.visualstudio.com/docs/python/tutorial-flask) on how to develop a Flask Project on *VSCode*.

 ## Images

+The photo used in the Landing section was downloaded from [Unsplash](https://unsplash.com/), and credit goes to [*Christopher Paul High*](https://unsplash.com/@christopherphigh).

 ## Acknowledgements

 Many thanks to [Simen Daehlin](https://github.com/Eventyret) for his continous suggestions and push for improvements.

 # Contact

 To contact me feel free to email

  `pdelbuono  (at)  gmail (dot) com`

 # Disclaimer

 The content of this website is educational purposes only.